jeremytammik/tbc/a/1943_purge_etransmit.md

 This is an important story, so I take the opportunity to preserve it here as well:

-After many years at Autodesk European Headquaters 's office in Neuchatel, Switzerland, the Camel (our office's mascot) moved tonight to the Swiss Siberia.
+After many years at Autodesk European headquarter office in Neuchatel, Switzerland, the Camel (our office's mascot) moved tonight to the Swiss Siberia.

 <center>
 <img src="img/autodesk_camel.jpeg" alt="Autodesk Camel" title="Autodesk Camel" width="640"/> <!-- 1280 -->